kaamanita/quantum-computing/README.md

 Author: Prachya BOONKWAN

 This repository is dedicated for my course of Quantum Computing at SIIT, Thammasat University.
+Note that these slides are being constantly updated due to a rapid development of the field.

 ## Course Description